jfyuen/tgc/README.md

 TCP Gender Changer is a small utility to connect/connect on a local service to a remote server using a listen/listen setup.
 More information on [wikipedia](https://en.wikipedia.org/wiki/TCP_Gender_Changer).

-This is heaviliy inspired by http://tgcd.sourceforge.net
+This is heavily inspired by http://tgcd.sourceforge.net

 ## Installation